scayle/storefront-api-php-sdk-deprecated/README.md

-# About You Cloud Storefront API PHP SDK
+# About You Cloud Storefront API PHP SDK (Deprecated)

 ## Requirements